Upper Extremity Injuries

-The Missouri workers' compensation lawyers at Cantor Injury Law are
+The Missouri injury lawyers at Cantor Injury Law are experts at handling

-experts at handling workers’ compensation cases and if you are accepted
+workers’ compensation cases and if you are accepted as a client,

-as a client, we will do everything in our power to secure you a settlement
+we will do everything in our power to secure you a settlement or an award,

-or an award, even if the insurance company’s position is that your
+even if the insurance company’s position is that your claim is not

-claim is not valid or compensable.
-It is important to have your law firm
+valid or compensable.
+It is important to have your law firm engaged in

-engaged in your workers’ compensation case early in the process.
+your workers’ compensation case early in the process.
+Remember,

-Remember, in Missouri the employer chooses the doctors and the medical
+in Missouri the employer chooses the doctors and the medical providers

-providers for your workers’ compensation claim.
-These people are
+for your workers’ compensation claim.
+These people are working in

-working in favor of the employer from the very beginning.
-We encourage
+favor of the employer from the very beginning.
+We encourage you to call

-you to call Cantor Injury Law immediately if you have a workers’
+Cantor Injury Law immediately if you have a workers’ compensation

-compensation injury so that we can begin protecting your rights as early
+injury so that we can begin protecting your rights as early in the case

 Repetitive Trauma (Carpal tunnel syndrome)